aregsar/aregsarblog/blog/2021/redis-configure-laravel/index.md

 The docker-compose.yml file we setup before will use the settings from the .env file.

-### Step 3 - Configure the Redis driver
+### Step 4 - Configure the Redis driver

+The redis driver setting declared as the `redis` setting in the root settings array in the `config/database.php` file.

-Below I show the before and after settings once we configure the redis driver.
+Below I show the before and after configuration settings for the redis driver.

-Before: (I have annotated the code to describe the settings)
+I have annotated the code to describe the settings.

+Before:

 ```php
 'redis' => [